 It is common to think of my relationship with God on an individual basis.
 To think that he views me, and treats me, as an individual.
 But the Scripture is clear that my relationship with God is actually based on my position in Christ.
 Am I in Christ?
 Or am I outside of him?

 In Romans 8:1 Paul says that “there is no condemnation for those who are in Christ Jesus.”
 1 Corinthians 1:2 refers “to those sanctified in Christ Jesus.”
 Ephesians 1:3 expresses that we have been blessed “in the heavenly realms with every spiritual blessing in Christ.”
 In Ephesians 3:12 Paul says that in Christ “we may approach God with freedom and confidence.”
 And in Philippians 3:9 he expresses that in Christ we can have a righteousness that comes through faith in Jesus.

 As we stand before God, in Christ, there is no condemnation, we are blessed, we can approach God, and we can have his righteousness.
 But none of that is true for the one who is not in Christ.
 Our standing before God is based solely on our position in Christ.

 We Are Where Christ Is

 And in Colossians 3:4 Paul goes on to express that when Christ appears at his return, I will appear with him in glory.
 What I am now, at least in the flesh, is nothing compared to what will come.
 In Christ, I will share in his glory.
 Not because of who I am.
-But because I have been included in Christ.
+But because I have been included in him.